- Monica Harris

 Not anymore.

-Now, whenever I drive through black communities mired in drugs, poverty and crime, I think, “This is what 90 years of party loyalty has gotten us?
+Now, whenever I drive through black communities mired in drugs, poverty and crime, I ask myself: “This is what 90 years of party loyalty has gotten us?
 This is how we’re repaid for faithfully toeing the party line?”
 But if I point out the obvious to my Democrat peers, I always get the same response:

 "True, Democrats haven't fixed all problems for blacks.
+There's still work to be done."

 Work to be done?
 I can’t see any work that Democrats have done for the black community in the past forty years.
 When pressed for specifics or details, Democrats simply regurgitate their warm and fuzzy talking points or give a Biden-esque recap of what the party did for black people half a century ago.